International Bible Contest

-The International Bible Contest (חידון התנ"ך; Hidon HaTanakh also spelled Chidon HaTanach or Jidon Hatanaj [among Spanish and Portuguese speaking Jews]) is a worldwide competition on the Tanakh (Jewish Bible) for middle school and high school Jewish students.
+The International Bible Contest (חידון התנ"ך; Hidon HaTanakh also spelled Chidon HaTanach or Jidon Hatanaj [among Spanish and Portuguese-speaking Jews]) is a worldwide competition on the Tanakh (Jewish Bible) for middle school and high school Jewish students.
 It is held annually in Jerusalem, on Yom Ha'atzmaut.
-Because the event is officially sponsored by the Israeli government and the Jewish Agency, it is attended by the Prime Minister of Israel, Minister of Education and the Chairman of the Jewish Agency.
+Because the event is officially sponsored by the Israeli government and the Jewish Agency, it is attended by the Prime Minister of Israel, the Minister of Education and the Chairman of the Jewish Agency.